MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 When discussing reliability with Azure Kubernetes Service, it's important to distinguish between *cluster reliability* and *workload reliability*.
 Cluster reliability is a shared responsibility between the cluster admin and their resource provider, while workload reliability is the domain of a developer.
 Azure Kubernetes Service has considerations and recommendations for both of these roles.

-In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.
+In the **design checklist** and **list of recommendations** below, callouts are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.

 ### Design checklist

 > [!div class="checklist"]
 > - **Cluster architecture:** For critical workloads, use [availability zones](/azure/aks/availability-zones) for your AKS clusters.
 > - **Cluster architecture:** Plan the IP address space to ensure your cluster can reliably scale, including handling of failover traffic in multi-cluster topologies.
-> - **Cluster architecture:** Enable [Container insights](/azure/azure-monitor/containers/container-insights-overview) to monitor your cluster and configure alerts for reliability-impacting events.
+> - **Cluster architecture:** Review the [Best practices for monitoring Kubernetes with Azure Monitor](/azure/azure-monitor/best-practices-containers) to determine the best monitoring strategy for your workloads.
 > - **Workload architecture:** Ensure workloads are built to support horizontal scaling and report application readiness and health.
 > - **Cluster and workload architectures:** Ensure your workload is running on user node pools and chose the right size SKU.
 At a minimum, include two nodes for user node pools and three nodes for the system node pool.
 > - **Cluster architecture:** Use the AKS Uptime SLA to meet availability targets for production workloads.